rgonomic/rgo/.github/ISSUE_TEMPLATE/bug_report.md

 ### What version of Go and rgo are you using?
 <!--
-Paste the output of `go version` and if you are installing rgo from source, paste the output of `(cd $(go env GOPATH)/src/github.com/rgonomic/rgo && git rev-parse HEAD)`.
+Paste the output of `go version` and `rgo -v version` and if you are installing rgo from source, paste the output of `(cd $(go env GOPATH)/src/github.com/rgonomic/rgo && git rev-parse HEAD)`.
-If you are using modules, also paste the output of `grep github.com/rgonomic/rgo go.sum`, executed in the root of your dependent module.
 -->